In praise of procrastination? Really?

 Good question.
 I can’t remember.
 Like you, the predominant message I’ve heard my entire life is “get it done now.”
+Procrastination is bad.
 Authors, speakers, preachers, parents, teachers, bosses, clients, great quotations, and trusted advisors, have delivered the same message in unison: Don’t put off until tomorrow what you can do today.
 Heck, Larry the Cable Guy built a stand-up career around the phrase “Git-R-Done.”
 Hard to argue with Larry.
 And by the way, I largely agree with the sentiment of getting things down now.
 But I would also suggest that there are times when procrastination conveys an important personal message that we should heed.

 Consider this an ode to putting some things off until tomorrow (or forever): In Praise of Procrastination.